CtrlK

 Distinctiveness Conflict Risk

-The description carves out a clear niche around performance regression detection in CI/CD pipelines with distinct trigger phrases.
-It is unlikely to conflict with general monitoring, testing, or other CI/CD skills due to the specific focus on performance regression and baseline comparison.
+The description carves out a clear niche around performance regression detection in CI/CD pipelines.
+The specific trigger phrases and domain focus make it unlikely to conflict with general monitoring, testing, or other CI/CD skills.

 3 / 3